Jingai-san no Yome

 Jingai-san no Yome (人外さんの嫁) is a Japanese four-panel manga series written by Yu Aikawa and illustrated by Akiwo Yasaka, serialized online via Ichijinsha's Zero-Sum Online website since June 2016.
 It has been collected in twelve tankōbon volumes.
 An anime television series adaptation by Saetta premiered from October 2 to December 18, 2018.

 Plot

-Tomari Hinowa is a normal high school boy, until one day he's told that he has to become the wife of a mysterious creature called Kanenogi.
+Tomari Hinowa is a normal high school boy, until one day he is told that he has to become the wife of a mysterious creature called Kanenogi.
 This is the start of their newly married life.